joncampbell123/dosbox-x/BUILD.md

 Linux and MinGW Windows builds are expected to compile with the GNU autotools.

 macOS builds are expected to compile on the terminal using GNU autotools and the LLVM/Clang compiler provided by XCode.
+Universal macOS builds are only possible when building on a host machine powered by an Apple Silicon CPU, due to requiring parallel Homebrew installations running natively *and* under Rosetta 2.

 In all cases, the code requires a C++ compiler that can support the C++11 standard.